 If you don’t have a current prescription, you can get one from an optometrist or ophthalmologist.
 Opticians can’t perform eye exams, but many vision centers either are operated by optometrists, who can, or have an optometrist working in an affiliated office.
 (California law prohibits opticians from employing optometrists, but the optometrist may be located just one door away.)

 In general, chains and franchise operations received lower ratings than independents, but there was variation among chain and franchise operations.
-Costco and Warby Parker received positive overall ratings from their surveyed customers.
+The chains or franchises with the lowest percentages of “superior” overall ratings, on average, were Target (54 percent), LensCrafters (57 percent), and For Eyes (58 percent); those with the highest percentages were Warby Parker (80 percent) and Costco (77 percent).